ankittater/digital-resume/resume-qa/resources/cv.md

 - Time-series databases for telemetry storage
 - Real-time dashboards and analytics
 - Mobile apps for notifications and monitoring
+- Connection pooling and query optimization
+- Load testing with JMeter and custom stress testing tools
+- Multi-region deployment for high availability

 ### Fintech Integration Platform (Wetech Digital)